-(2) Separator warning lamp.
+(2) Separator warning lamp(For diesel type/trucks with separator).
 If the warning lamp stays on, drain the water from the fuel filter.

 (3) When the float of separator meets the red line (drain level), drain water.

 10) CHECK PARKING BRAKE